spajus/ruby-gamedev-book/03_what_you_should_know.md

 After all programming language is merely a tool, and when you learn one, others are relatively easy to switch to.

 You should know how to use the command line.
-Basic knowledge of [Git](http://git-scm.com/) is also required.
+Basic knowledge of [Git](http://git-scm.com/) can also be handy.

-One important thing.
 You don't have to know how to draw or compose music.
 We will use media that is available for free.
 However, knowledge of graphics and audio editing software won't hurt.